lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One creature or object
 **Resist:** Deflection (graze for half damage)

 You launch a small pulse of electricity at a nearby object or creature, dealing electric damage.
 This spell can also be used to recharge or activate simple devices that use electricity.
 Creatures targeted by this spell ignore any armour rating they get from metal armour while attempting to resist this spell, but double the armour rating from any leather armour.
-Targets that are wet get a disadvantage to resist this spell.
+Creatures that are wet get a disadvantage to resist this spell.
 If this spell targets a body of water, it effects all objects and creatures within 6m from the targeted point that are contained in or connected to that body of water.
-This spell deals half damage if it grazes against a target's resistance.
+This spell deals half damage if it grazes against a creature's resistance.

-***Critical:*** Roll willpower plus 4 to deal electric damage and the target becomes stunned.
+***Critical:*** Roll willpower plus 4 to deal electric damage and the creature becomes stunned.
 ***Success:*** Roll willpower to deal electric damage.
 ***Graze:*** Roll willpower minus 4 to deal electric damage.